Showing posts with label history. Show all posts

 Marcus Aurelius

-“If you end your perceptions, desires and instincts, your soul is free.”
+• "If you end your perceptions, desires, and instincts, your soul is free."

-“Your own happiness is only depends on itself. “
+• "Your own happiness depends on yourself."